-VA Light Electronic Action Framework (LEAF).
-Office of Information and Technology (OIT), Franchise Budget Office, Veterans Affairs Central Office (VACO) - B. The business purpose of the program, IT system, or technology and how it relates to the program office and agency mission.
+A. What is the business purpose of the program, IT system, or technology and how it relates to the program office and agency mission?

 LEAF is a business process management platform that provides rapid development and deployment capabilities that are scalable and cost-effective to help deliver world-class service to Veterans.
+LEAF digitizes paper forms and helps eliminate lost paperwork, provides real time status of user's requests and quicker turnaround times.